The early years of this short history of IMHAANZ came out of a conversation between Denise Guy and Jacquie Sokolov Pearson in September 2016.

 April 22-24, 2015

-The third IMHAANZ conference, Opportunities within the Challenges is held in Queenstown.
+The third IMHAANZ conference, Opportunities within the Challenges is held in Queenstown and feedback is overwhelming positive.
 International keynotes speakers are Linda Gilkerson, Julie Ribaudo and Hisako Watanabe – alongside New Zealand’s own Commissioner for Children, Dr Russell Wills.

 IMHAANZ launches it’s new website along with a new logo and Mission Statement.
 This new website is the culmination of a long journey thinking about how to make the site a more useful member portal, as well as a dynamic place to visit for those interested in infant mental health.